BU-Spark/ds-boston-bpda-br-election/TEAM1/team1-deliverable-1.md

 - Looking at the data set, it appears that new features (e.g. age, marital status, etc) have been added over time.
 Thus, the features present in each of the datasets may vary by year, which may make it difficult to analyze how these features have changed over time.
 - There appears to be some variance in how "location" (or municipality) of voters is defined in the different datasets (for example, the 1998 dataset appears to only identify the countries in which voters live, but later datasets break down this data into major cities/regions within a country).
 Likely, we should be able to resolve these differences through some data cleaning, but it is worth noting.
 - This is very minor, but some of the earlier datasets contain entries from countries which have since been renamed or split into multiple countries (eg, Yugoslavia).
 We will need to figure out how to deal with these entries as we analyze trends over time.
+- Our client had mentioned that there would be some interest in analyzing what proportion of the populations vote in each country (when compared to the total immigrant population in the country).
+However, the datasets provided only cover 1 year in our dataset (2014).
+We may be able to use total population numbers for 2020 (which we do have) to approximate these proportions for our 2018 dataset.

 ## Deliverables
 - Final presentation/report describing methodology and trends found surrounding electorate demographics and voting patterns.